huggingface/datasets/datasets/amazon_reviews_multi/README.md

 ### Languages

-The dataset contains reviews in English, Japanese, German, French, Chinese and Spanish
+The dataset contains reviews in English, Japanese, German, French, Chinese and Spanish.

 ## Dataset Structure